General information about the grant

 PROGRESS REPORT

-Grantees who have been awarded funding for a multiyear grant must submit an annual progress report on the online grant service.
+Grantees who have been awarded funding for a multiyear project must submit an annual progress report on the online service.
 The progress report must be submitted within a month of the end of each year of funding.
 The reporting period runs from the start of the grant payment, not the start of the calendar year.
-Without a progress report, grant payments cannot be continued.
+Without a progress report, payments cannot be continued.

-The project leader is responsible for the reporting of the organisations and working groups.
+The person responsible for the project is responsible for the reporting of the organisations and working groups.

 From the perspective of the Foundation, progress reports primarily serve as means to communicate with the grantee or project’s working group and track its progress.
 In addition, through progress reporting we aim to encourage grantees to make their work visible to interested groups.
 However, The Foundation does not require its grantees to communicate about their projects.
 Read more about project communications here.

-The report should not be mailed to the Foundation, and it does not need to include receipts.
+The report should not be mailed to the Foundation, and it can not include receipts or other attachments.

 FINAL REPORT

-All grantees must provide a final report (submitted via the online grant service) for their project within six months of the last grant payment.
-If the funding consists of other expenses only, please provide the final report within eighteen months of the last payment.
-Please contact us if your project is still ongoing by the deadline so we can discuss additional time for the final report.
+All grantees must provide a final report (submitted via the online service) for their project within six months of the last grant payment.
+If the funding consists of funding for other expenses only, please provide the final report within eighteen months of the last payment.

-The project leader is in charge of reporting for organisations and working groups.
+The person responsible for the project in charge of reporting for organisations and working groups.

-By reporting, you let the funder know that the grant was used for the purposes for which it was awarded.
+By reporting, you let the funder know that the funding was used for the purposes for which it was awarded.
 This is important in ensuring fair treatment of grant applicants and recipients.
-Reports also provide us with key information about the impact of grants and can be used as a basis for developing the Kone Foundation funding system.
-The questions for the final report can be found on the reporting form on the online grant service.
+Reports also provide us with key information about the impact of funding and can be used as a basis for developing the Kone Foundation funding system.
+The questions for the final report can be found on the reporting form on the online service.

 In addition to the final report, we ask that literary grantees send a copy of any works that are eventually published to the Kone Foundation.
 Please send the copy preferably to Kone Foundation’s Posti Parcel Locker.

-The report should not be mailed or emailed to the Foundation, and it does not need to include receipts.
-Please note that the project does not need to be finished, when submitting the final report.
+The report should not be mailed or emailed to the Foundation, and it can not include receipts or other attachments.

 The Foundation processes the reports confidentially.
 The contents of the reports can be used anonymously to improve the position of grantees and to develop services.